 In a large saucepan over medium heat, mix together all ingredients.
 Reduce heat to low and simmer for up to 20 minutes.
 For thicker sauce simmer longer, and for thinner sauce simmer for less time.
 (Sauce can also be thinned with water if necessary.)
 Stir in shredded pork and continue simmering on low until pork is heated through.
 (I like to simmer it on low for a couple of hours before serving for really flavorful and tender BBQ.)

-This recipe (adjusted from this source) makes enough BBQ to feed a party of about 40 hungry people.
+This pulled pork BBQ sandwiches recipe (adjusted from this source) makes enough to feed a party of about 40 hungry people.
 We had 30 adults and 20 children (most of them around 2 years old) at our party and the pan was scraped clean!

 Serve this at your next summer party and it’s sure to be hit!